-Be sure to include the area you plan to cut in, even if it does not have tape.
-Origin will add this area to your Workspace image allowing you to align your designs to features on your material such as wood grain.
+Be sure to include the area where plan to cut in your scan, even if that area does not have tape.
+Origin will add this area to your Workspace image, allowing you to align your designs to features on your material such as wood grain.

 If you need to cancel the scan for any reason, you can tap the red button on the left handle.

-When your entire surface has been scanned, tap the green button to finish and save your Workspace.
+When you have completed your scan, tap the green button.
+This will finish your scan and automatically save your Workspace.
 After your Workspace is built, you will be taken to Design mode to add designs.